Diogo Verdasca

-Diogo Sousa Verdasca (born 26 October 1996) is a Portuguese professional footballer who plays as a central defender for Polish club Śląsk Wrocław.
+Diogo Sousa Verdasca (born 26 October 1996) is a Portuguese professional footballer who plays as a central defender for Azerbaijan Premier League club Kapaz.

 Club career

 Porto

 Born in Guimarães, Minho Province, Verdasca played youth football for four clubs, including FC Porto in two different spells.
 On 9 August 2015 he made his senior debut, playing 81 minutes for the reserves in a 1–2 home loss to Portimonense S.C. in the Segunda Liga.
 He scored twice during his first season, against C.D.
 Feirense (2–0 home win) and S.L.
 Benfica B (3–1, also at home), as they won the championship but were ineligible for promotion.

 In February 2016, the 19-year-old Verdasca was called to the first team for the first time, for a UEFA Europa League match at Borussia Dortmund, but remained an unused substitute in the 2–0 away loss.

 Zaragoza

 On 17 July 2017, Verdasca signed a three-year contract with Spanish Segunda División side Real Zaragoza.
 He was sent off on 9 December in the first half-hour of a 3–0 home defeat against Cádiz CF, for insulting the referee after receiving a yellow card.

 Verdasca scored his first goal for them on 8 September 2018, in a 4–0 away rout of Real Oviedo.